 C. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others

-No written comments were solicited or received with respect to the proposed rule change.
+No written comments were either solicited or received.

 III.
 Date of Effectiveness of the Proposed Rule Change and Timing for Commission Action